best quotes

 — Euripides, 480-406 BC, Ancient Greek tragedian ‐ Iphigeneia at Aulis

-Chilon of Spartaprefer loss to dishonest profit; the one will grieve you once, the other for ever.
+Chilon of SpartaPrefer loss to dishonest profit; the one will make you sad once, the other for ever.

 — Chilon of Sparta, 6th cent.
 BC, one of the 7 sages of Ancient Greece